leoreyes07/eco-store/README.md

 # Eco-Store

 **Eco-Store** is a static, responsive front-end web project for an eco-friendly online store interface.
-This repository demonstrates a clean HTML, CSS, and SCSS structure for building an attractive and sustainable-themed store UI.
+This repository demonstrates a clean HTML, CSS, and SASS structure for building an attractive and sustainable-themed store UI.

 ## Project Overview